craigsymesdcu/HPQC/week2_assessment/README.md

 Repeat Adder

 When both number were small the times were less than 0.17 seconds.
-With one beg number and one small number the times were less that 0.04 seconds.
+With one big number and one small number the times were less that 0.04 seconds.
+Two big numbers resulted in times close to zero.